airshipit/deckhand/doc/source/api_ref.rst

 * ``metadata.label`` - string, optional, repeatable - Uses the format
   ``metadata.label=key=value``.
 Repeating this parameter indicates all requested labels must apply (AND not OR).
+* ``status.bucket`` - string, optional, repeatable - Used to select documents
+  only from a particular bucket.
+Repeating this parameter indicates documents from any of the specified buckets should be returned.
 * ``sort`` - string, optional, repeatable - Defines the sort order for returning results.
 Default is by creation date.
 Repeating this parameter indicates use of multi-column sort with the most significant sorting column applied first.
-* ``status.bucket`` - string, optional, repeatable - Used to select documents
-  only from a particular bucket.
-Repeating this parameter indicates documents from any of the specified buckets should be returned.
+* ``order`` - string, optional - Valid values are "asc" and "desc".
+Default is "asc".
+Controls the order in which the ``sort`` result is returned: "asc" returns sorted results in ascending order, while "desc" returns results in descending order.

 GET ``/revisions/{revision_id}/rendered-documents``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^